Thursday, December 31, 2009

 It is our light, not our darkness that most frightens us.
 We ask ourselves, Who am I to be brilliant, gorgeous, talented, fabulous?

-not to be?
+Actually, who are you not to be?
 You are a child of God.
 Your playing small does not serve the world.

 There is nothing enlightened about shrinking so that other people won't feel insecure around you.